 - We've significantly reduced seating in all common areas throughout the Waldron Campus Center to be compliant with social-distancing protocols.
 There are about 200 fewer seats in Beyer Cafeteria.
-As a result, we'll be offering the 219 suite and the second-floor game room as overflow seating for students with to-go meals. - There will be a meal plan buffet option in the Yehl Ballroom during lunch and dinner hours. - There is a significant increase in grab-and-go food options that will allow as many students as possible to be served while maintaining reduced occupancy in dining areas, per state guidelines. - Pre-wrapped silverware and napkins will be handed out at our dining locations.
+As a result, we'll be offering the 219 suite and the second-floor game room as overflow seating for students with to-go meals. - There is a significant increase in grab-and-go food options that will allow as many students as possible to be served while maintaining reduced occupancy in dining areas, per state guidelines. - Pre-wrapped silverware and napkins will be handed out at our dining locations.
 Condiments will be handed out at all locations by a staff member. - Self-serve food options have been minimized in accordance with safety guidance.
 Staff members will be available to serve. - Signage and floor markings have been added to indicate the new flow of traffic in certain areas, the maximum occupancy of a room or area, and where you should stand while waiting in line. - A new grab-and-go location has been created in the Waldron Campus Center. - Locations will not be open to the public, only students, faculty and staff.